 The stock market is an endless abyss of money, and also one of the most exciting yet dicey routes to achieve financial bliss.
 Businesses cannot run without money, but there’s only so much money that one can have, right?
 The stock market is an indispensable part of the economy.
 It is indeed a nightmare for naïve and new investors, but for those who understand it, stocks mean magnitudes of wealth.
 For this reason, there are many paths for ones who wish to understand stocks.
 And even more opportunities for those who succeed at it.
 So, what are the kinds of careers in the stock market?
 What do they do?
 And how do you get there?
 Let’s get right to it.

 Financial Advisors take on several roles.
-They sell advice and help you come up with a tailored financial plan regarding budgeting, saving, spending, insurance, complex investments and even taxes.
+They sell advice and help you come up with a tailored financial plan regarding budgeting, saving, spending, insurance, complex investments, and even taxes.
 Financial investors also play a major role in bringing suitable investment opportunities based on your financial plan.
-They earn an average salary of $60,000, and again the sky is the limit – more clients mean more money.
+They earn an average salary of $89,000, and again the sky is the limit – more clients mean more money.

 Financial Analysts prepare and examine financial models to develop investment theses and help companies make business decisions.
 There are many kinds of financial analyst positions, those that research stocks, those that research firms, and those that work at investment banks.
-Apart from these, analysts are needed in the insurance industry, real estate industry and local banks too.
-Financial analysts earn between $50,000 to $150,000 based on their industry
+Apart from these, analysts are needed in the insurance industry, real estate industry, and local banks too.
+Financial analysts earn between $55,489 to $67,301 based on their industry.

 Portfolio Management Services

-This role requires relatively more experience than the others and usually consist of experienced stockbrokers and financial analysts.
+This role requires relatively more experience than the others and usually consists of experienced stockbrokers and financial analysts.
 Portfolio managers are people that manage an entire fund’s assets.
-They manage mutual funds, hedge funds, venture capital funds and basically large amounts of money.
+They manage mutual funds, hedge funds, venture capital funds, and basically large amounts of money.
 They are responsible for implementing a fund’s investment strategy and performing investment activities that bring returns to their clients.
 The average portfolio manager’s salary is $133,027.
 Note: All Salaries are from salary.com

-All these positions have research, analysis and a heavy focus on numbers.
-The way to go about creating a successful career in this field is to focus on practically learning what matters in the market.
+All these positions have research, analysis, and a heavy focus on numbers.
+The way to go about creating a successful career in this field is to focus on practical learning of what matters in the market.
 Bachelor’s degrees in business administration, math, statistics, economics, and finance can help you land a decent entry-level job.
 But to climb up the corporate ladder and bag higher-level jobs, a master’s degree is crucial.